 Lines in the center between positions – Are mainly used to control sheet folding.

-Rectangular mark for automatic cutting is intended for automatic digital cutting machines machines capable of detecting this mark.
+Mark for automatic cutting is intended for automatic digital cutting machines capable of detecting this mark (Duplo for example).
+You can select from two types of this mark: rectangle or angle.
 Its placement can be set to top left, top right, bottom left or bottom right corner.
 By specifying distance from this corner it can also be placed anywhere on the sheet (depending on the specific type of cutter).
 Of course, the size of this mark can be set too.
 This mark is usually black, but it can also be printed in registration color (i.e. in all colors).
 Its visibility on the back of the sheet can be disabled.

 Custom PDF gives you the possibility to place a custom mark on the sheet.
 Its distance from sheet corners can be selected similarly to the previous mark and its size is determined by the size of the PDF used for this mark.
 The PDF can be mirrored on the back of the sheet.
 This function can also be used to create a sheet background and it can contain a set of marks based on user needs (for a specific sheet size – the size of the PDF does not change with sheet size).